RackunSec/Penetration-Testing-Grimoire/Brute Force/http_params_wfuzz.md

 ?>
 ```
 We do not know if the application requires any inpit, because we simply see "Halt." each time we visit the page.
-If we run WFuzz against this page using our wordlist we can see that `W` is equal to 1, like so,
+If we run WFuzz against this page using our wordlist we can see that `W` (for words) is equal to 1, like so,
 ```
 root@demon2:/infosec/www/wfuzz# ./wfuzz -c -z file,/root/fuzz_get_params.txt http://127.0.0.1/file.php?FUZZ=lolhi